Sher Shah Suri: Religious policy

 The religious policy of Sher Shah is debated amongst historians.
 Dr. Qanungo states that Sher Shah upheld religious tolerance toward Hindus.
 Ram Sharma states that Sher Shah Suri was heavily devoted to his faith, always praying the five prayers, while also claiming that Sher Shah's wars against the Rajputs were a Jihad.
 The war against Puran Mal in particular was described as a Jihad, and his treatment of Maldeo were argued as signs of religious intolerance.
-However, Sher Shah was always tolerant of Hindus.
-He did not bear grudges against them or wage anti-Hindu propaganda.
+Historians argue against this, however, with Sher Shah showing tolerance of Hindus throughout his reign.
+He did not bear grudges against Hindus or wage propaganda against them.

 Srivastava elaborates, stating that Sher Shah's balanced approach satisfied his fellow Muslims despite his lenient treatment of Hindus.
 His policy was that Islam would hold supremacy over the lands he conquered, but without displacing Hinduism.

 Military

 Noted by historians as an excellent military leader, Sher Shah invited Afghans from across the empire as well as Afghanistan, giving them high positions and personally taking an interest in recruiting troops.
 Sher Shah promoted individuals based on merit rather than nepotism.
 The Afghan army emphasized cavalry, while their infantry were armed with muskets.
 One of his military reforms included dividing his army into divisions, each led by a commander.
 Discipline was strict, with provisions supplied by Banjaras who accompanied the army.
 Roles were assigned through the Dagh system, which also helped root out foreign spies.
 Salaries for soldiers were established at a fixed rate, and salaries were often regular.

 During Sher Shah's first Bengal campaign from 1536 to 1537, his army was reportedly 240,000 strong, comprising 40,000 horsemen, 200,000 Infantry, 1,500 elephants, and 300 boats.
 In his second invasion from 1537 to 1538, his forces were said to include 100,000 horsemen and 300,000 footmen.
 These figures are likely exaggerated.
 A distressed Mughal commander in 1535 reported that Sher Shah only had 6,000 horsemen, while merely a few years later, he had over 70,000.
-These figures are put into question by Kolff, but he emphasizes the capabilities of Sher Shah in his methods of recruitment.
+These figures are put into question by Dirk H. A. Kolff, but he emphasizes the capabilities of Sher Shah in his methods of recruitment.

 Chaurasia describe Sher Shah's commanding abilities through his patience, and foresight, being able to attack at a critical moment.
 Experienced with numerous military tactics, he often capitalized off of taking enemy forces by surprise.
 Sher Shah considered Pashto as a sign of friendliness, and gave higher salaries to Afghans who could speak Pashto in his army.
 By 1540, his standing army consisted of over 150,000 cavalrymen, 25,000 infantrymen, and over 5,000 war elephants.